Luminous418/LumiROM/README.md

 > Only downside is: Your kernel must support EROFS.

-But all of the devices I support got EROFS kernel so there isn't a problem
+But all of the devices I support got EROFS kernel so there isn't a problem.

 #### 6. Upload
 You can choose between Hugging Face or GoFile: